FoadGholinejad/Bachelorarbeit/README.md

 ## 📄 License

-For academic and educational use only.
+This project is licensed for academic and educational purposes only.
+© 2025 Foad Gholinejad – TU Dortmund